withhaotian/awesome-edge-AI-papers/README.md

 A curated list of Edge AI papers.
 If you find some interesting work/projects, please contact me through issues or email withhaotian [at] gmail [dot] com.

+# Contributing
+Contributions are always welcome!
+Please refer to [our CONTRIBUTIONS guidelines](CONTRIBUTING.md) for more information and create a pull request to add papers or projects.

+# License
+This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details.

 ## Surveys
 - \[KDD'24\] [Inference Optimization of Foundation Models on AI Accelerators](content/2024/kdd24-inference.md)
 - \[TPAMI'24\] [Parallel and distributed graph neural networks: An in-depth concurrency analysis](content/2024/tpami24-parallel.md)